hihinouni/EScraper/README.md

 - 📱 Responsive design for mobile devices

 ### Scraper
-- ✅ Automatically discovers sitemaps from multiple sources
+- ✅ Automatically discovers URLs from sitemaps
+- ✅ Downloads actual web pages (not just sitemaps)
+- ✅ Creates offline website with working internal links
-- ✅ Handles sitemap index files recursively
+- ✅ Generates beautiful index page with search
-- ✅ Respects rate limits (1 second delay between requests)
+- ✅ Respects rate limits (0.5 second delay between requests)
-- ✅ Saves all sitemaps locally
-- ✅ Generates comprehensive reports
-- ✅ Error handling and logging
+- ✅ Handles errors gracefully
 - ✅ Stop functionality for graceful termination
+- ✅ Optional page limit for testing
+- ✅ Fixes relative links to work offline

 ## Notes

-- The scraper includes a 1-second delay between requests to be respectful to the server
+- The scraper includes a 0.5-second delay between requests to be respectful to the server
-- All sitemaps are saved as XML files for easy parsing
+- All pages are saved as HTML files in the `offline_website/pages/` directory
-- The report file can be very large (166K+ URLs) but is useful for analysis
+- Internal links are automatically fixed to work offline
+- External links open in new tabs
+- The index page includes search functionality to quickly find pages
+- Use the "Max Pages" option to limit downloads for testing purposes